Chlamydial Conjunctivitis in Cats

 "Since some cats can be infected sub-clinically (not show signs themselves, but act as a source of infection to other cats) treatment should be given to all of the cats in the household."

 Although the infection can be debilitating in some cats, it is treatable with a low risk of recurrence as long as the entire household is thoroughly treated.

 How can chlamydial conjunctivitis be prevented?

-Various vaccines are available and are most useful in breeding catteries or animal shelters where it can be difficult to eliminate the organisms completely.
+Various vaccines are available and are most useful in breeding catteries or animal shelters where it can be difficult to eliminate the organism completely.
 In areas where C. felis is endemic, routine vaccinations may minimize the risk of future outbreaks.

 Vaccination may also be desirable in Chlamydophila-free colonies and in household pets to provide protection for high-risk situations such as boarding catteries and breeding.
-This vaccine is considered a "non-core vaccine" and is recommended if your cat is at reasonable risk for contracting the disease.
+This vaccine is considered a 'non-core vaccine' and is recommended if your cat is at reasonable risk for contracting the disease.
 The protection afforded by the vaccine is relatively short, and annual boosters are usually required.
 Your veterinarian will advise you on the appropriate vaccination choices for your cat, based on the prevalence of this disease in your area and your cat’s individual risk.